milktoastlab/SolanaNFTBot/README.md

 #### Twitter variables

-*__Disclaimer:__
-Twitter notification is still an experimental feature.
-We haven't stress test it on high volume projects or slow internet connections.
-Please create an issue if you encounter any problems.*
+__Experimental:__
+We haven't stress test Twitter notification on high volume projects.
+We recommend you have a good internet connection for your bot if you want to use this feature, because for each notification, the bot will upload the nft image to Twitter for display.
+Create a Github issue to let us know if you encounter any problems.

 To post sales notification tweets to Twitter via the API, you will first need Elevated access to the Twitter API.